viamrobotics/docs/docs/services/motion/_index.md

       A geometry associated with the frame of an arm with a pose of {X: 0, Y: 0, Z: -10} will be interpreted as being 10mm below the base of the arm, not 10mm below the end effector.
       This is different from `destination` and `component_name`, where poses are relative to the distal end of a frame.
   - **Transforms**: These are a list of `PoseInFrame` messages that specify arbitrary other transformations that will be ephemerally added to the frame system at solve time.

-  The `destination` may be one of these, but at present the `component_name` may not be.
+- `constraints` ([Constraints](https://python.viam.dev/autoapi/viam/proto/service/motion/index.html#viam.proto.service.motion.Constraints)) (*optional*): Pass in [motion constraints](./constraints/).
+By default, motion is unconstrained with the exception of obstacle avoidance.

-- `extra` (Mapping[str, Any]): A generic struct, containing extra options to pass to the underlying RPC call.
+- `extra` (Mapping[str, Any]) (*optional*): A generic struct, containing extra options to pass to the underlying RPC call.

 **Returns:**

-- None
+- [(bool)](https://docs.python.org/3/library/functions.html#bool): Whether the move was successful.

-For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/components/gripper/index.html#viam.components.gripper.Gripper.open).
+For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/services/motion/index.html#viam.services.motion.MotionServiceClient.move).

 **Example usage:**